Tourist Map of Bolonia – Discover Ancient Roman Remnants

 Transportation and Mobility

 The best way to reach Bolonia is by car as public transportation services are quite limited.
 The nearest train station to Bolonia is in Algeciras, approximately 40 kilometers away.
 From Algeciras, you can catch a bus to Tarifa, and then another bus to Bolonia.
 However, services are infrequent and the journey can be time-consuming.
+If you're planning to drive, consider exploring the entire region with our detailed tourist map of Andalusia.

 Schedules and Prices